winglang/wing/README.md

 >
 > This layer of separation allows you to refactor code and write unit tests that focus on the business logic, while still having the flexibility to make changes under the hood.

-### Under Construction 🚧

-Wing is in its very early stages of development and not recommended for production use.
-Many features are still missing, and APIs will dramatically evolve in the coming months.
-But we're excited for you to take part in influencing every aspect of this project!

-Our [project status](https://docs.winglang.io/status) page includes more information about stability and roadmap.

 ## Getting started 🛠️

+> 🚧 Wing is still in alpha, and not recommended for production use.
+But we're excited for anyone to take part in shaping our
+> roadmap and contributing in any way.
+Our [project status](https://docs.winglang.io/status) page includes more information about
+> stability and roadmap.

 You can install Wing in a few simple steps: